PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     .. deprecated:: 16.17

-        Use :func:`getTrackerUrl` instead.
-This getter returns URL used for "Overlay" report, but that report was removed some time ago.
+        This method is outdated, use :func:`getTrackerUrl` instead.

     Example of usage: